glomadrian/Grav/README.md

 ## Point generator
-The point generator is the class that create the points locations that later will be draw using a Grav Generator.
+The point generator is the class that creates the locations of the points that will be drawn using a Grav Generator.
-To use you need to set the attribute:
+ In order to use it you need to set the attribute:
 ```java
 app:pointGenerator="classname"
 ```